 We define the option tag "precondition" for use in the Require and Supported header fields.
-An offerer MUST include this tag if the offer contains one or more strength tags with the value "mandatory".
-If all the strength tags in the description are "optional" or "none" the offerer MUST include this tag either in a Supported header field or in a Require header field.
+An offerer MUST include this tag in the Require header field if the offer contains one or more "mandatory" strength-tags.
+If all the strength-tags in the description are "optional" or "none" the offerer MUST include this tag either in a Supported header field or in a Require header field.
 It is, however, RECOMMENDED, that the Supported header field is used in this case.
 The lack of preconditions in the answer would indicate that the answerer did not support this extension.

-The mapping of offers and answers to SIP requests and responses is performed following the rules given in [?].
-Therefore, a user agent including preconditions in the SDP MUST include both "100rel" [6] and "update" [?] tags in the Require header field.
+The mapping of offers and answers to SIP requests and responses is performed following the rules given in [5].
+Therefore, a user agent including preconditions in the SDP MUST support the PRACK method, and consequently, MUST include the "100rel" [7] tag in the Require header field.